 Information on place of work is not available from the most current U.S. Census.
 Historically, many county residents have not worked in the community in which they live.
 Residents in the Antelope Valley have commuted to work in Bridgeport and in Gardnerville, Minden, and Carson City in Nevada; residents of the Tri-Valley area have commuted to work in Bishop and Mammoth Lakes; and residents of Long Valley and June Lake have commuted to work in Mammoth Lakes and Bishop.
 Development in Mammoth Lakes, and rising housing prices there, have forced many residents of Mammoth to move elsewhere (Crowley Lake, June Lake, Tri-Valley, Bishop) and to commute to jobs in Mammoth Lakes.

-The 2009-13 American Community Survey five-year Estimate indicated 99% of workers 16 years and older residing in unincorporated Mono County worked within the state and 91% worked within Mono County.
+The 2013-17 American Community Survey five-year Estimate indicated 99% of workers 16 years and older residing in unincorporated Mono County worked within the state and 91% worked within Mono County.
 These numbers indicate a significant increase in the jobs/housing balance over 2000, when only 75% worked in the state and county (US Census 2000, Summary File 3, Tables P 31 and P32).
-The mean travel time to work also decreased from less than 30 minutes in 2000 to just over 16 minutes in the 2009-13 estimate.
-The primary means of transportation to work was a car, truck or van (67%).
-Of these, 54% were single-occupancy vehicles and 13% were carpools with two or more persons.
-Walking accounted for 14% of commuters, followed by public transportation (5%), bicycling (2.5%), and taxicab/motorcycle/other (2%).
-Workers from home constituted 10%.
+The mean travel time to work is 16 minutes.
+The primary means of transportation to work was a car, truck or van (52%).
+Of these, 45% were single-occupancy vehicles and 7% were carpools with two or more persons.
+Public transportation account for 20% of commuters (which is an increase from 5% during the 2009-13 ACS data), followed by walking (11%), bicycling (8%), and taxicab/motorcycle/other (0.6%).
+Workers from home constituted 9%.

 Mono County's economy is dominated by the educational, health care and social assistance services as well as arts, entertainment, recreation, accommodation and food services industries (based on the 2013-17 ACS).
 Industry projections from the California Employment Development Department estimate that job growth in Eastern Sierra Region (Alpine, Inyo, and Mono Counties) continue to have growing government, services, and leisure and hospitality industries (Labor Market Information, Industry Projections 2016-2026, July 2019).
 Major job centers are located in Mammoth Lakes (services, retail trade, government), June Lake (seasonal services and retail trade), and Bridgeport (government).
 Despite the availability of Commercial (C) and Mixed Use (MU) designations throughout communities in the unincorporated area, it is unlikely that sufficient jobs will develop to eliminate the need for workers to commute to jobs outside their communities.
 It’s assumed that the separation between jobs and housing will continue in the future due to the nature of the county's tourist-based economy.
-Traffic volumes will increase as this trend continues, particularly on US 395 in the southern portion of the county (June Lake, Mammoth Lakes, Crowley Lake, and Swall Meadows).Mono County's economy is dominated by services, retail trade, and government.
-Industry projections from the California Employment Development Department estimate that 85% of the job growth in Mono County between 2010 and 2020 will continue to be in services, retail trade and government (Labor Market Information, Industry Projections 2010-2020, November 2013).
-Major job centers are located in Mammoth Lakes (services, retail trade, government), June Lake (seasonal services and retail trade), and Bridgeport (government).
-Despite the availability of Commercial (C) and Mixed Use (MU) designations throughout communities in the unincorporated area, it is unlikely that sufficient jobs will develop to eliminate the need for workers to commute to jobs outside their communities.
+Traffic volumes will increase as this trend continues, particularly on US 395 in the southern portion of the county (June Lake, Mammoth Lakes, Crowley Lake, and Swall Meadows).